jbwhite/threeSentences/README.md

 * [Joseph White](https://github.com/jbwhite)
 * [Alexei Pesic](https://github.com/apesic)

-The four of us are currently attending [DevBootcamp](http://devbootcamp.com) in NYC.
-Three Sentences is our final project.
+The four of us attended [DevBootcamp](http://devbootcamp.com) in NYC.
+Three Sentences was our final project.
 We hope you find it useful and fun.
 Happy writing!